mirceanton/mirceanton.com/content/post/0000-the-best-os-for-kubernetes/index.md

 The `talosctl` commands follow the UNIX principle of "no output is good output", so don't expect anything to happen in your terminal (assuming everything went fine thus far).

 To check if the command worked, you can take a look at the console of the VM in Proxmox.
-The status of the machine should have changed from `Maintenance` to `Booting` and then to `Installing`.
+The status of the machine should change from `Maintenance` to `Booting` and then to `Installing`.
 We can't access the talos dashboard remotely yet, since we need the `talosconfig` first, so let's do that now.

 ### Configuring `talosctl`